Vein Disease and Education

 - Injection site pain and bruising

-- Blood clots (very rare)
+- Allergic reactions (rare) Nerve irritation (rare) Blood clots (very rare)

 Varithena Before and After